mit212/lab5_2025/README.md

 Wire the IMU onto your breadboard.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-9-dof-orientation-imu-fusion-breakout-bno085/arduino#spi-wiring-3072345) as an example.
 We will use the SPI protocol. `SPI MISO` is equivalent to `SPI MI` and `SPI MOSI` is equivalent to `SPI MO`.

 Do not connect multiple wires to the same microcontroller pin.
-If a pin is taken from a previous sensor, connect to another pin and update your code to reflect this.
+If a pin is taken by a previous sensor, connect to another pin and update your code to reflect this.

 #### 2.4.2 Coding